Darius Garland NBA Playoffs Player Props: Cavaliers vs. Knicks

 Darius Garland Insights vs. the Knicks

-- Garland is averaging 6.0 three-point field goal attempts per game this season, which is 15.9% of his team's attempts from beyond the arc.

-- Garland's opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Cavaliers average the fewest possessions per game with 98.7.

-- Allowing 113.1 points per game, the Knicks are the 12th-ranked squad in the league on defense.
+- On the glass, the Knicks are seventh in the league, giving up 42 rebounds per game.

-- The Knicks give up 42 rebounds per contest, ranking seventh in the NBA.
+- The Knicks are the 13th-ranked squad in the league, allowing 25.1 assists per contest.

-- Looking at assists, the Knicks have given up 25.1 per game, 13th in the league.
+- Allowing 13 made 3-pointers per game, the Knicks are the 25th-ranked squad in the league.

 Darius Garland vs. the Knicks